 Retirement might seem like a long way off.
 But don’t let that fool you into thinking it is.
 Are you on track with saving enough money for when that time comes?

 A traditional or Roth IRA can help supplement your retirement savings.
-In 2021, if you’re under the age of 50, you may contribute up to $6,000.
-If you’re older than 50, that amount can increase to $7,000.9
+In 2023, if you’re under the age of 50, you may contribute up to $6,500.
+If you’re older than 50, that amount can increase to $7,500.4

 4. Start a business

-5. Save for a college education
+5. Fund a college education

+The price of a higher education is expensive.
 Setting up a college funding account with your tax refund may ease the future financial burdens of an education.

-To help offset the price, consider investing in a tax advantaged vehicle, such as a 529 plan, well before your loved one heads to the halls of academia.
-And don’t let the high price of a college education scare you.
+In the end, don’t let the high price of a college education scare you.
 Every dollar you save is one dollar less you have to borrow.
-If you’re able to contribute $250 a month (or $3,000 a year, which is the average amount of many family’s tax returns each year), your child will be well on his or her way to saving for college.13
+If you’re able to contribute $265 a month (or $3,200 a year, which is the average amount of many family’s tax returns each year), your child will be well on his or her way to saving for college.

 Work with a financial professional to determine which investment vehicle is right for your situation.
 529 Plans aren't the only option out there.